How does Charlestown Soccer select players for travel teams ?

 When will teams be announced ?

 We will release rosters as soon as decisions have been made.
-At the latest, rosters will be released in mid-July.
+That is typically by mid-July for the Fall season, and mid January for the Spring season.

 What if I have questions ?